-BTEC National in Applied Science offers a more practical and vocational approach that can be lacking in more traditional routes, by applying learning to real-life situations.
+BTEC National Extended Certificate or BTEC National Foundation Diploma in Applied Science offers a more practical and vocational approach that can be lacking in more traditional routes, by applying learning to real-life situations.
 This will suit students who prefer a practical, hands-on approach which will provide an opportunity for independent research into science.